Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/instructions/app-a/_index.en.md

 Read about how this custom code is added [here](/app/development/configuration/process/pre-post-hooks).

-1. In the file, `ProcessTaskEnd.cs`, implement the code that creates the instance object that will be used as the foundation for the new instance of application B. Make sure that the instance creation happens when the task is finished, i.e. use the `ProcessTaskEnd.End()` function.
+1. If not already present, create a file for implementing the custom code that runs on the end events, `ProcessTaskEnd.cs`.
+In the file, implement the code that creates the instance object that will be used as the foundation for the new instance of application B. See the below example for a template.
+Make sure that the instance creation happens when the task is finished, i.e. use the `ProcessTaskEnd.End()` function.
 This is necessary since the user can go back to the data task and do changes on the form. <br><br>The `instanceOwner`-part of the instance object is essential as this is where you specify the instance owner.
 Defining it by `OrganisationNumber` means that the owner is an organization, while defining it by `PersonNumber` means that the owner is a private person. <br><br>A natural part of the instance object is the _prefill_ section where you will add the desired data that the new instance of application B should be prefilled with.
 The resulting instance